wepay/wepay-android/README.md

 // Show UI asking the user to insert the card reader and wait for it to be ready
 ~~~
 + That's it!
 The following sequence of events will occur:
-    1. The user inserts the card reader (or it is already inserted)
+    1. The user inserts the card reader (or it is already inserted), or powers on their bluetooth card reader.
     2. The SDK tries to detect the card reader and initialize it.
+        - The the `onStatusChange` method will be called with `status = SEARCHING_FOR_READER`
+        - If any card readers are discovered, the `onCardReaderSelection` method will be called with a list of discovered devices.
+If anything is plugged into the headphone jack, `"AUDIOJACK"` will be one of the devices discovered.
-        - If the card reader is not detected, the `onStatusChange` method will be called with `status = NOT_CONNECTED`
+        - If no card readers are detected, the `onStatusChange` method will be called with `status = NOT_CONNECTED`
+        - Once `callback.useCardReaderAtIndex()` is called, the SDK will attempt to to connect to the selected card reader.
-        - If the card reader is successfully detected, then the `onStatusChange` method will be called with `status = CONNECTED`.
+        - If the card reader is successfully connected, then the `onStatusChange` method will be called with `status = CONNECTED`.
     3. Next, the SDK checks if the card reader is correctly configured (the `onStatusChange` method will be called with `status = CHECKING_READER`).
         - If the card reader is already configured, the App is given a chance to force configuration.
 The SDK calls the `onReaderResetRequested` method, and the app must execute the callback method, telling the SDK whether or not the reader should be reset.
         - If the reader was not configured, or the app requested a reset, the card reader is configured (the `onStatusChange` method will be called with `status = CONFIGURING_READER`)